glaziou/whomap/README.md

 # R package whomap

-Draws choropleth maps of the world, based on WHO shapefiles.
+Draws choropleth maps of the world, based on WHO shapefiles and scripts from Tom Hyatt and Hazim Timimi.

 ## Install: